ridl27/testFilms/README.md

 ```
 After that application will start automatically.

-Also you can run some tests:
+Also you can run some tests (go to root folder):
 ```
 $ npm test
 ```